NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ### Results

-The main result of this implementation is that the robot was indeed able to pick and place the vials in the box, and the movements of the robot using MoveIt2 were very smooth and fast, in comparison of Hans-Gunther's implementation.
+The main result of this implementation is that the robot was indeed able to pick and place the vials in the box, and the movements of the robot using MoveIt2 were very smooth and fast, in comparison of Hansel's implementation.
 That was the main victory for me, I will be able to show better movements to my future employers !

 But, there's one thing, for a unknown reason, the trajectories are not consistent and sometimes the path chosen results in a collision with the box, leading to some unsafe throwing of vials.